Go to content.

 If the original invoice was not paid on its due date at the latest, penalty interest begins to accrue on the payment.
 Penalty interest is accrued the day following the due date until the payment is made in full.
 Penalty interest is also accrued on weekends and public holidays.

 Penalty interest is not included in the Fund’s collection letters, because we charge penalty interest annually.
 All penalty interest accrued during the whole year is included to a penalty interest invoice.
+The interest invoice may also include penalty interest from previous years, if the amount of interest from previous years has not exceeded our billing limit of 10 euros.
+When the amount of penalty interest exceeds the billing limit, we will send an interest invoice.

 If you wish to estimate the amount of penalty interest already before you receive the interest invoice, please use online calculators for the purpose, such as the penalty interest calculator of the Finnish Tax Administration.